BBC Special Reports – Fertility

 Out of those 4 potential conflicts, we chose to go with Man vs Self.
 The next task was to create the story arc which would ultimately tell Gareth’s story.

 Almost every aspect of our film was comprehensively planned out; this includes our visual elements too.
 When you are out on-location filming, there are moments during the day where opportunities present themselves.
 It is during these moments that a thorough understanding of the story gives you the tools to instantly know if they are relevant or not.
 If they are relevant, you know how they should be captured, including exposure, camera movement, etc. Lets examine some of our thinking of a few scenes and how Russell and I worked through them.

 We kept our colour grading to a natural colour pallet for the film.
 It’s a real life story and changing or dramatizing the colour grading didn’t feel appropriate.
 We recorded as many natural sounds as possible to give an authentic feel to Gareth’s story.
 This included careful consideration to the motorcycle sound during the main transition in the story.
 We recorded the sound from about 8-10 feet away to capture an audio perspective from within the workshop, rather than 2 feet from the exhaust pipe which would have made the sound too intimate!

 We hope that gives you an idea of how we develop deep and meaningful stories.
 Our approach results in telling the best story possible and to do so in a delicate and sensitive manner.
 The films broadcast on BBC Television were profoundly humbling stories to tell.
 The two short films were for the Fertility Network UK’s #hiddenfaces campaign, which ran during the first week of November 2016.
 A huge “thank you” goes to Gareth and Natalie for sharing their emotional and sensitive story.
 They are both an inspiration and so is their desire help other people out there.

-Other storytelling case studies
+Other documentary case studies

 Healthcare with telemedicinePromotional Video